knpuniversity/symfony4/sfcasts/upgrade-sf5/our-deprecations.md

 of deprecations!

 Does that mean our app is ready for Symfony 5?
-Ah... not so fast: we still need to do a few more things to be sure that there's no deprecated code hiding.
+Ah... not so fast: we still need to do a few more things to be *sure* that no deprecated code is hiding.

 ## Clearing the Cache to Trigger Deprecations

-For example, sometimes deprecations hid in the cache-building process.
+For example, sometimes deprecations hide in the cache-building process.
 Find your terminal and run:

 ```terminal